tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Outline.md

 "Bad Guys: the Viet Cong (communist front in the South)"

 "The South Vietnamese: bar girls and hookers; corrupt leaders; kids looking for handouts; small, effete men; and papa-san"

+""Saigon Execution" is credited with turning popular opinion in America against the war.
+I think a lot of Americans forget that for the Vietnamese...the war